 - If we approve your request for an exception, our approval usually is valid until the end of the plan year.
-This is true as long as your doctor continues to prescribe the drug for you and that drug continues to be safe and effective for treating your condition. - If we say no to your request for an exception, you can ask for a review of our decision by making an appeal.
-Section 7.5 of this chapter tells how to make an appeal if we say no.
+This is true as long as your doctor continues to prescribe the drug for you and that drug continues to be safe and effective for treating your condition. - If we say no to your request, you can ask for another review of our decision by making an appeal.